matteodalgrande/telegram-forward-messages-photos-videos-documents-audios/README.md

 `python3 -m pip install -r requirements.txt`

-In the first use you need to set the `config.ini` file with your settings.
+During the first use you need to set the `config.ini` file with your settings.